handsontable/handsontable/docs/next/guides/getting-started/installation.md

 Install Handsontable in your preferred way.

 ::: tip
-To use Handsontable with a framework, see:
+To install Handsontable using a framework, see:

  - [Installation in React](@/guides/integrate-with-react/react-installation.md)
  - [Installation in Angular](@/guides/integrate-with-angular/angular-installation.md)